 Christmas Walk in Little Buffalo State Park

 Don’t miss your chance to see the festive lights at Little Buffalo State Park in Perry County from December 17-23.
 Located a short distance north of Harrisburg, this historic and beautiful park features thousands of lights along a quarter-mile trail.
 Along the way, meet Santa in the woods, enjoy live music, and purchase delicious treats like hot chocolate and cookies.

 Hersheypark comes to life during the holiday season with decorations, special shows, and much more.
 More than 4,000,000 lights are displayed throughout the park, creating a festive environment for those wanting to hop on the many open rides.
 Don’t miss Santa and his reindeer, the holiday lights show, and their delicious hot chocolate.

-Christmas Candylane is open weekends from November 10 through January 1, 2018.
-Find out more on the park’s website.
+Christmas Candylane is open weekends from November 16 through January 1, 2019.
+Find out more in our full review of Hersheypark Christmas Candylane.

 A Christmas Carol at Majestic Theater in Gettysburg

 From December 14-23, Gettysburg’s Majestic Theater is home to “A Christmas Carol.”
 This family-friendly adaptation of Charles Dickens’ famous novel is put on by more then 40 local actors, singers, and dancers.